rutherford-nj/www.rutherfordboronj.com/covid-information.md

 - If a visit to Borough Hall is necessary, please contact the appropriate department and make an appointment prior to arrival.

-- Garbage and recycling will be collected and alternate side parking will continue on a normal schedule at this time.
+- Garbage and recycling will be collected on a normal schedule at this time.

+- Alternate side of the street parking is suspended.

 - Mayor and Council meetings will take place as scheduled, however agendas will consist of essential business only (for example, paying invoices).